kubernetes/community/communication/README.md

 ### Office Hours

 Office hours are held once a month.
-Please refer to [events/office-hours](../events/office-hours.md) to learn more.
+Please refer to [the docs][office-hours] to learn more.
 Join the conversation on slack under [#office-hours].

 ### Other